Sheriff

 9. A copy of the NOTICE OF SALE must be sent by CERTIFIED MAIL to the last known owner(s) of the vehicle at the address listed on the title, the identification request form or another source, to any lien holder of record, and to any person with interest in the vehicle.
 Notice MUST be mailed out at least ten (10) days prior to the sale date.
 The Postal Service return receipt or returned letter MUST be submitted to the Sheriff’s Office.

 11. At the completion of the sale, the Sheriff’s Department will provide a BILL OF SALE (the cost for the Bill of Sale is $7.50).
-A copy of the Bill of Sale and the Checklist, with attachment can be submitted to the Title Department for issuance of an abandoned vehicle title
+A copy of the Bill of Sale will be submitted to the Title Department for issuance of an abandoned vehicle title.

 NOTE: